idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/material_transient.md

 !listing examples/materialTransient/forward_and_adjoint.i block=Variables

 For material inversion, the derivative of the objective function with respect to the material parameters needs to be computed.
 This quantity is problem-dependent.
-For this diffusion case, the vector posprocessor `ElementOptimizationDiffusionCoefFunctionInnerProduct` computes the inner product between the gradient of the adjoint variable and the gradient of the primal variables.
+For this thermal problem, the vector posprocessor `ElementOptimizationDiffusionCoefFunctionInnerProduct` computes the inner product between the gradient of the adjoint variable and the gradient of the primal variables.